applicvision/frontend-friends/docs/api/README.md

 ### `DynamicFragment`

-Class which manages portions of HTML which dynamic parts such as attributes and text content.
+Class which manages portions of HTML with dynamic parts such as attributes and text content.
 This is the low level implementation of the Frontend Friends suite.
 Although perfectly possible, there is usually no need to manually manage instances of `DynamicFragment`.
 Instead use it through `DeclarativeElement` or islands.

 #### Constructor